hands-on, student-initiated, community engagement projects.

-The Me In Foundation (MIF) is an organization that enables underrepresented youth from low-income communities to be the writers of their own stories.
-Through an 8-week program, students immerse in a variety of artistic disciplines that challenge them to view themselves in a world with endless possibilities.
+The Me In Foundation is an organization that enables underrepresented youth from low-income communities to be the writers of their own stories.
+Through year-round programming, students immerse themselves in a variety of artistic disciplines that challenge them to view themselves in a world with endless possibilities.

 Musical Mentorship Initiative